{

 "felt_symptoms": [

-"key uncertainty lies",
+"key uncertainty is"

 ],